-Stepping away from your day-to-day work and spending time together with your team is a great way to inculcate team spirit and realign employees with the organization’s goals and vision – especially if you have a part of your team working remotely.
-You’ll notice some companies planning offsite for a day while others booking out an entire weekend to be able to have enough time for team bonding.
-We recently did an offsite and we wanted to share the learning from our own experience during the offsite as well as the planning process that preceded it.
+Stepping away from your day-to-day work and spending time together with your team is a great way to inculcate team spirit.
+And realign employees with the organization’s goals and vision.
+Especially if you have a part of your team working remotely.
+You’ll notice some companies planning offsite for a day while others booking out an entire weekend.
+We recently did an offsite.
+So we wanted to share the learning from our own experience during the offsite as well as the planning process that preceded it.

 But first, let’s start from the one team we got inspired for a team offsite from – Buffer.